 Then you click on the app from your phone Home page and you are greeted by the Mighty Wizard!
 (Splash Screen)

 Then you see the login screen where you need to enter your credentials.
 But wait, you need to create one first!
 So you click on “Sign up”.
 You enter your details and click on SignUp.
 Now that you are onboard, let’s see what you can do!
-First, on the dashboard :
+First, on the dashboard : (jenny)

 You will see the featured topics which in this case as you can see is a free consultation for the app user/s.